seanhaneberg/tarp/docs/design/brainstorm/characters/tarpeia/README.md

 #### Tarpeia's Obligations to Vesta--Home, Hearth, and Family

 Vesta is the goddess of the hearth and home an family.
-Through ceremonies and rites, they provide concrete services, such as maintaining a sacred fire from which ordinary people could light their hearths.
-They also provide several religious services, ensuring that the gods, Vesta in particular, will bless the associated households.
+Through ceremonies and rites, Vestals provide concrete services, such as maintaining a sacred fire from which ordinary people could light their hearths.
+They also perform several religious functions, ensuring that the gods, Vesta in particular, will bless the associated households.

 To ordinary people, Rome's kidnapping of the Sabine women was terrifying an unacceptable.
-As a Vestal, Tarpeia must have found their disregard for Home, Hearth and Family as not just wrong, but sacriliegous.
+As a Vestal, Tarpeia must have found their disregard for Home, Hearth and Family as not just wrong, but a sacriliegous betrayal of universal values.